park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 **Brand New Caravans from £360 / month**

-Offer is applicable to new customer purchases at participating parks only from 22nd September until 31st October 2025.
+Offer is applicable to new customer purchases at participating parks only from 22nd September until 24th November 2025.
 Finance is subject to status and availability.
 A holiday home cannot be used as your only or main residence.

 *Representative finance example*.
 Holiday home cash price £39,995, less deposit of £12,195, gives a loan amount of £27,800.
 120 monthly payments of £359.31.
 Total charge for credit £15,317.20.
 Total amount payable £55,312.20 which includes the deposit amount.
 The interest rate is 5.51% fixed / 9.9% APR (representative).